CHILD CUSTODY ATTORNEYS WHO PROTECT YOUR CHILDREN

 11. Whether either parent was convicted of an act of false reporting of child abuse or neglect under section 13-2907.02.

 Legal decision-making refers to a parent’s authority to make certain types of decisions for his or her child, including non-emergency medical decisions, educational decisions, and religious decisions.
 The family court may order joint legal decision-making where the parents must confer and agree before any major legal decision is made for their children or it may award sole legal decision-making to one parent to authorize that parent to make all important legal decisions without conferring with the other parent.
 The family court also has discretion to carve out certain exceptions or limitations to its legal decision-making orders.
 This means the court can award one parent sole decision-making on certain categories of decisions only.
 Alternatively and more controversially, the family court can award final say to one parent.
-There is some current debate, including active appeals, as to whether the law enables this and, if so, whether it is technically sole decision-making with an order to confer or whether it is joint decision-making with one parent authorized to ‘break the tie’ if the parents cannot agree.
+There is some current debate, including an active appeal, as to whether the law enables final say and, if so, whether it is technically sole decision-making with an order to confer or whether it is joint decision-making with one parent authorized to ‘break the tie’ if the parents cannot agree.

 Sole legal decision-making is most commonly awarded when one parent has a history of significant domestic violence or substance abuse.
 More rarely, it also may be awarded when the parents cannot effectively communicate, usually when one parent is non-responsive or especially combative and hostile.

 Legal decision-making and parenting time can be modified when there is a substantial and continuing change to material circumstances.
-That’s a lot of legal jargon, but it basically means that if something about the existing child custody orders is no longer working or if other factors change (e.g. a parent relocates or changes employment schedule) to make the current orders impractical, modification may be an option.
+That is a lot of legal jargon, but it basically means that if something about the existing child custody orders is no longer working or if other factors change (e.g. a parent relocates or changes employment schedule) to make the current orders impractical, modification may be an option.
 Usually parents must wait at least one year from the date the previous custody orders were entered to modify, but there are exceptions.
 For example, a parent may be able to modify earlier if the other parent is substantially non-compliant with the current orders and a parent always can modify on an emergency basis if there is imminent risk of harm to the child.
 Whenever parenting time is modified, child support also must be recalculated.
 If you are unsure whether your situation justifies modification, you can ask our child custody attorneys during a free consultation.